Surcharging FAQs

 Frequently asked questions about surcharging

-GET SURCHARGING: Enable surcharging on your EFTPOS terminal.
-Call 0800 338 767 (option 4) to talk to Customer Services or contact us here.
+Want to enable surcharging on your EFTPOS terminal?
+Call 0800 338 767 (option 3) or contact us here.

 What is surcharging and how does it work?